jo-robles/School_District_Analysis/README.md

 new_student_count = student_count - thomas_ninth
 ```
-After new average scores were calculated utilizing the updated student count, we were able to aggregate our data and compile it once in the course of the secondary analysis to answer the following questions:
+As we are concerned about the impact of the passing rates of students, we would utilize this updated student count to determine the new rate of students who passed their reading and math sections.
+From there, we reviewed the resulting dataframes to answer the following quesitons:

 * How was the district summary affected?
-    * Originally, our district summary looked like:

-    INSERT IMAGE HERE
+    * Taking a look at our new district summary, we can assume that the resulting DataFrame has been impacted simply from taking a look at our school summary.
+While the resulting averages would not be impacted (as the new averages would simply be calculated from the students in the dataset where data was present), the percentages of passing students would be affected.

     After the updated analysis, the following is observed:

     INSERT IMAGE HERE

-    As demonstrated, the overall average math and reading scores changed very little and the same is true for the percentage of students passing within the three categories.
+    As demonstrated, the overall average math and reading scores changed very little however the percentage of students passing is somewhat impacted.

 * How was the school summary affected?
     * The school summary is where we can immediately see the impact of the removal of the ninth-grade math and reading scores.
 Here we can see the old school summary (Thomas High School highlighted):